 - 1. Understand mass balance and able to develop mass balance expression for contaminants/ materials under different case. - 2.
 Understand water quality parameters and its application to characterize the different water sources - 3.
 Understand the best available technologies for physical and chemical treatment of drinking water and wastewater. - 4.
 Determine common air pollutants, and their pathways, and the various technologies available for control. - 5.
+Characterize the solid and hazardous wastes, and understand the implemented methods to handle it from generation to final disposal including the 3R principles. - 6.
 Understand selected contemporary global environmental issues such as environmental impact assessment, climate change and emerging contaminants.